SubconsciousCompute/fsfilter-rs/README.md

 ## PERFORMANCE

-The performance of the minifilter doesn't really exceed `1%` of the CPU usage (I never saw it tickle even to 1% while running scripts to make multiple temporary files).
-Although depending on you console if you try running `cargo run --bin minifilter` you might see spikes reaching `1-3%` but that is because of the console itself (comment out the `writeln!` in the bin example).
+The performance of the minifilter doesn't really exceed `<1%` of the CPU usage (I never saw it tickle even to 1% while running scripts to make multiple temporary files).
+Although depending on you console if you try running `cargo run --bin minifilter --release` you might see spikes reaching `1-3%` but that is because of the console itself (comment out the `writeln!` in the bin example) or try changing consoles (maybe run `minifilter.exe` directly).

 ## LICENSE